-During the annual Bastille Festival, the Franschhoek Valley celebrates its French heritage.
-The charming little village is dressed in red, blue and white and everything - especially the culinary delights the valley is renowned for - gets a French interpretation.
+During July, the Franschhoek Valley celebrates its French heritage.
+Even in Covid times when the charming little village might not be its festive self, the culinary delights the valley is renowned for, get a French interpretation.

 But what are the differences between the very specific baking disciplines the French are so passionate about?